introducing

 Your business with a place to land.

-Your morning starts with a Hub Helper Claude Project that already knows what you're working on this week.
+Your morning starts with your own AI assistant, a Claude Project trained on your business, that already knows what you're working on this week.
 You ask it to draft your newsletter and it writes in your actual voice, pulling from your actual offers.
 You open Notion and your business is right there, in one place, the way you wish you'd been able to organise it for the last five years.

 You stop being the person who holds everything in her head.
 You become the person who built the system that holds it instead.
 The mental weight lifts.
 Brain fog has somewhere to land.
 Your business stops feeling like a thing you carry and starts feeling like a thing you run.